ambelz/json-to-form/STRUCTURE.md

 # JSON Structure Format

-This document describes the complete JSON structure format supported by the TimeSplitters JSON Form bundle.
+This document describes the complete JSON structure format supported by the JSON Form bundle.

 ## 📋 Root Structure